joyrexus/ldp/docs/resources.md

 In addition to these sites, the [LDP web portal](https://ldp.uchicago.edu/portal/) is a password protected site used for internal admistration and workflow tracking.

-For an overview of the LDP's main resources for research and how to access them, see [this gist](https://gist.github.com/joyrexus/97371bcb93ab7b7a5958).

 ## Servers